cha-kos/flask-photo-upload/README.md

 In order to run this app locally, first clone or download the repository and navigate to the root directory of the project from your command line.

-Create your virtualenv by running the command `virtualenv env`
+Create your virtualenv by running the command \n `virtualenv env`

-Activate your virtualenv with the command
+Activate your virtualenv with the command \n
 `source env/bin/activate`

-Download package dependencies by with the command
-`pip install -r requirements.txt`
+Download package dependencies by with the command \n `pip install -r requirements.txt`

-Start up local server with the command
+Start up local server with the command \n
 `gunicorn app:app`